smarv3l/typo3api/README.md

 # apis for easier typo3 handling

-This library abstracts some of the array configuration nessesary to get things done in typo3.
+This library abstracts some of the array configuration necessary to get things done in typo3.
 This will result in faster, easier and less annoying workflows.

 # how to install